MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Moves one or both of Misty's arms.
 You can use this command to control both arms simultaneously or one at a time.

+When moving Misty's arms, it's helpful to understand their orientation.

+* At 0 degrees, Misty's arms point straight forward along her X axis, parallel to the ground.
+* At +90 degrees, Misty's arms point straight down towards the ground.
+* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack; however, Misty's arms are not currently configured to move to this position.
+* At -90/+270 degrees, Misty's arms would point straight up towards her head, perpendicular to the ground; however, the upward movement of Misty's arm movement is currently limited to -29 degrees.

+For more information about Misty's arm movement ranges, see [Coordinate System & Movement Ranges.](../../../misty-ii/robot/misty-ii/#coordinate-system-amp-movement-ranges)

 Parameters
 * leftArmPosition (double) - Optional.
 The new position of Misty's left arm.
-Expects a value of 0-10.
-5 points forward, directly in front of the robot.
+Expects a value of 90 (fully down) to -29 (fully up).
+0 Points the arms straight forward.
 * rightArmPosition (double) - Optional.
 The new position of Misty's right arm.
-Expects a value of 0-10.
-5 points forward, directly in front of the robot.
+Expects a value of 90 (fully down) to -29 (fully up).
+0 Points the arms straight forward.
 * leftArmVelocity (double) - Optional.
 A value of 0 to 100 specifying the speed with which the left arm should move.
 * rightArmVelocity (double) - Optional.
 A value of 0 to 100, specifying the speed with which the right arm should move.
 * duration (integer) - Unused at this time.
 Can use `null` or `0`.